 The industry’s total gaming revenue last month was only $1.618 billion, compared to last year’s $2.278 billion, a 29% decrease.

 These numbers continue the downward revenue trend that Atlantic City’s casinos are on this year.
 The first-quarter numbers were down 65% compared to the previous year.
 That included the first two weeks of the casino shutdown.

-The back-to-back quarterly losses come on the heels of a period where Atlantic City casinos saw a 21-month streak of growth come to an end.
+The back-to-back quarterly losses come on the heels of a period when Atlantic City casinos saw a 21-month streak of growth come to an end.

 Casinos and hiring during a pandemic

 While AC’s casinos are up and running at a limited capacity now, the impact of the months-long shutdown will be felt into 2021.
-That’s something that is not lost on Assemblymen John Armato (D-Atlantic) and Vince Mazzeo (D-Atlantic).
+That’s something that is not lost on Assemblymen John Armato (D-Atlantic City) and Vince Mazzeo (D-Atlantic City).